Intrinsic Finite Element Error Analysis on Manifolds with Regge Metrics, with Application to Calculating Connection Forms: Introduction

 An integral over the boundary of a manifold with corners is always implicitly understood to mean the sum of integrals over each codimension-1 smooth segment of the boundary (in other words, the stratum of index 1 \cite{Knapp}).

-A subscript $t$ will usually mean that a quantity is dependent on a metric $g(t)$.
+A subscript $t$ will mean that a quantity is dependent on a metric $g(t)$.
 A subscript $h$ will mean that a quantity is dependent on a metric $g_h$.
-Occasionally we use a subscript $g$ to emphasize that a quantity is dependent on the metric $g$.
-All metrics that we consider are Regge metrics, which in our case means they are smooth Riemannian metrics on each triangle/top-dimension simplex, and the tangential-tangential components of the metric tensor are continuous across edges/facets.
+Occasionally we use a subscript $g$ to emphasize that a quantity is dependent on the metric $g$. {In some cases, when the implied metric is clear from the context, we suppress subscripts altogether.} All metrics that we consider are Regge metrics, which in our case means they are smooth Riemannian metrics on each top-dimensional simplex, and the tangential-tangential components of the metric tensor are single-valued on any shared face of two simplices of any dimension.
 In particular, every smooth metric is a Regge metric.